Seniors Who Receive Chiropractic in Publicly Funded Facility Benefit Greatly

 Read More

-The Journal of Pediatric, Maternal & Family Health published the results of a case study on May 27, 2025, documenting the improvement through chiropractic care, in a variety of health issues, of a newborn who suffered severe birth trauma.
-According to the study authors, "Birth trauma has been defined . . .
+The Journal of Pediatric, Maternal & Family Health Chiropractic published the results of a case study on April 14, 2025, documenting the correction of developmental coordination disorder and related symptoms in a young child who underwent chiropractic care to reduce vertebral subluxations. . . .

 Read More